BrianDawe/Saft_40LF220-PCB/README.md

 # Saft_40LF220

-An adapter design to convert a Saft 40LF220 to use a 2032 coin cell
+Thess are the PCB design files (KiCAD project and Gerbers) to make the adapter PCB to allow you to replace a Saft 40LF220 with a 2032 coin cell

-This is the PCB design files (KiCAD) to make the adapter